coverclock/com-diag-vamoose/README.md

 ### gc versus gccgo

-There are two Go compilers: the official Google compiler "gc" (accessed via the "go" command), and the Go front-end to the GNU compiler suite used via the "gccgo" command (which also has a "go" front end you can use).
-The gccgo compiler has the potential to generate better code since the GCC backend has generally good optimization.
+There are two Go compilers: the official Google compiler "gc" (accessed via the "go" command), and the golang front-end to the GNU compiler suite used via the "gccgo" command (which also has a "go" front end you can use).
+The gccgo compiler might have the potential to generate better code since the GCC backend has generally good optimization.
 But the GCC Go run-time library currently lags behind the offical compiler by several releases.